NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 ^^^^^^^^^^^^^^

-This tool can also visualize pairwise interest point matches loaded from an .nvm file created by a Structure-from-Motion tool, such as ``theia_sfm`` (:numref:`theia_sfm`) and ``rig_calibrator`` (:numref:`rig_calibrator`).
+This tool can also visualize pairwise interest point matches loaded from a plain-text .nvm file created by a Structure-from-Motion tool, such as ``theia_sfm`` (:numref:`theia_sfm`) and ``rig_calibrator`` (:numref:`rig_calibrator`).

-This file normally shifts all saved features relative to the camera optical center.
-For ``stereo_gui`` to read such a file, each .nvm file must have an associated ``_offsets.txt`` file having the optical center per image.
+This file normally has all features shifted relative to the camera optical center.
+Then an associated ``_offsets.txt`` file must exist having the optical center per image.
 The above-mentioned programs write such an offset file.
-This file is auto-loaded along with the .nvm file if detected.
+This file is auto-loaded along with the .nvm file.

 An .nvm file having features that are not shifted can be loaded as well.
 Such files are created by ``rig_calibrator`` with the ``--save_nvm_no_shift`` option (:numref:`rig_calibrator`).
+In this case, call ``stereo_gui`` with the additional option ``--nvm-no-shift``.

 Example::

-    stereo_gui --nvm nvm_noshift.nvm
+    stereo_gui --nvm-no-shift --nvm nvm_no_shift.nvm

 (The ``--nvm`` option can also be omitted, and only the file itself can be specified.)